Coffee Scrub Recipe with Coconut Oil for Skin Care + Homemade Gifts

 I’ve seen coffee scrub recipes online that advice using cinnamon essential oil to further increase body circulation for cellulite reduction.
 However, as cinnamon oil is a known skin irritant, I strongly advise against its use.
 Instead, I’ve formulated my coffee scrub recipe using an aromatherapeutic blend of essential oils.
 These oils include both peppermint and eucalyptus, which can also aid in improving circulation without irritating sensitive skin.

-In addition, I’ve also included Epsom salt in my potted succulent coffee scrub recipe.
+In addition, I’ve also included Epsom salt in my potted succulent coffee scrub recipe with coconut oil.
 This salt, which is rich in magnesium, can help ease daily aches and pains that become commonplace as we age.

 And, while I crafted this coffee scrub recipe with coconut oil, you can honestly use any carrier oil of your choosing.
 Hazelnut oil, for example, is great for massage.
 Alternately, I have another wonderful coffee scrub recipe without coconut oil – similar to Frank’s Original Coffee Body Scrub – that you can try here.